 Call a Colorado criminal defense attorney…

 Are you a dentist or dental hygienist who has been arrested in Colorado?
 Then our Denver criminal defense attorneys are here to fight to get your charges reduced or dismissed.
-Call us at 303-222-0330 for a FREE consultation.
+Call us at 303-222-0330.
 If you have already been convicted of a crime in Colorado, we can also help defend you in front of the Dental Board and fight to keep your dental license.

 In California?
 See our article about how criminal convictions affect dental licenses in California.